aduong58/portfolio_projects/Elist-Sales-Analysis/README.md

 The main metrics I focused on were sales revenue, average order value (AOV), and order counts.
 I worked with these metrics to analyze and break down overall sales trends, product performance, effectiveness of their loyalty program, as well as other relevant areas of the business. <br>

 # About the data
-The company maintains a core dataset consisting of orders, order statuses, customers, products, and geographic information.
+The company maintains a core dataset consisting of orders, customers, products, and geographic information.
 <img src="https://github.com/aduong58/portfolio_projects/assets/58454640/423c131b-b605-4921-af29-fa584290e955" width=80% height=80%>